-The request and PIRC recommendation is scheduled to go to the City Commission for consideration at the February 20, 2018 City Commission meeting.
-If the City Commission authorizes the City to participate, both the County and The Chamber/EDC will handle the request administratively.
-The City has drafted a simple performance agreement for reporting purposes.
+The City Commission received the request at their February 6, 2018 meeting and referred it to PIRC for review and recommendation.
+The request and PIRC recommendation is tentatively scheduled to go to the City Commission for consideration at the February 20, 2018 City Commission meeting.
+If the City Commission authorizes the City to participate, both the County and EDC/Network Kansas will handle the request administratively.
+The City will draft a simple performance agreement for reporting purposes.